 - You can buy your train tickets online or purchase these at the ticket office of Shinjuku Station.

 If you opt for an online reservation, here’s a step-by-step guide that you can follow.
+Alternatively, you can book the train tickets online here, which is much easier than using the website below.

 - Head to the JR-East Train Reservation website.